Phalaenopsis (windowsill) trial 2024–2025

 Judges of the trial

-This type of trial doesn’t have the usual judging panel assigned to it as the performance is based on information gathered from volunteers looking after the orchids for the RHS Orchid Committee to review.
+This type of trial doesn’t have the usual judging panel assigned to it as the performance is based on information gathered from volunteers looking after the orchids for the RHS Orchid Expert Group to review.
 The information is being captured via short quarterly online surveys.
 Findings and expert tips are being shared with everyone by optional video calls, and the RHS Trials team hope to share the final results in early 2026.

 Judging criteria